-It can feel dizzying trying to figure out what service is the right fit.
+With so many options for tenant screening services out there, it can feel dizzying trying to figure out which one is the right fit.

 That’s why we’re going to identify 5 common issues that you should be aware of when vetting a tenant screening service.

-When breaking down the 5 most common problems, it’s important to understand that if there is one universal truth, it’s this; there are different strokes for different folks.
+When breaking down the 5 most common problems, it’s important to understand that if there is one universal truth, it’s this: every landlord’s needs are different.

 In other words, there is not one perfect solution and opinions vary greatly from one landlord to another.